siomp/gesture-thinking-/README.md

 I built a hand gesture tracking tool to draw in space and create memories with it  to simulate a daily-sketch of your life.
 (update 0.5 effect paper + metal )

-Close hand = stop drawing --
+- Close hand = stop drawing
-Open hand = start drawing (only index supported rn) --
+- Open hand = start drawing (only index supported rn)
+- Functions:
-Functions: Clear, Save, Color desk, Size Bar, Start/Stop Drawing. -- Build in mediapipe, opencv (effects), python and pygame (hand tracking), Java, HTML/Tailwind CSS with paper.design (icons and export effect)
+*Clear, Save, Color desk, Size Bar, Start/Stop Drawing.*
+*Build in mediapipe, opencv (effects), python and pygame (hand tracking), Java, HTML/Tailwind CSS with paper.design (icons and export effect)*